getify/foi-lang/formalization-work/Foi-Specification.md

 handled, and nothing else.
 Any perform of a kind outside every named prefix propagates past the handler.

-Use bare form to catch a single subtree.
-Use brace form to catch a union of disjoint subtrees.
-To catch a narrower slice than an available parent prefix, name more-specific children instead of the parent.
+Bare form catches a single subtree; brace form catches a union of disjoint subtrees.
+A narrower slice than an available parent prefix is named by its more-specific children.

 **Cross-uses.** The prefix-match rule of §6.1.4 applies wherever an effect-kind path is named: handler narrowings here, `?as` patterns